Visualize your film with a storyboard made in Milanote

 4. Describe what happens in each frame

-While each frame is a static image, try to communicate how it's going to look and feel as a moving sequence.
+While each frame is a static image, try to communicate how it will look and feel as a moving sequence.
 Describes the style, mood, and behavior of characters.
-Consider how the camera will move through the shot and how you'll transition from one scene to the next.
-Add details about the sound to help your team imagine the emotion and drama you're trying to capture.
+As you write out the details of each scene, consider some of the following:

 Film storyboard guide step04